 - Another option is for graduate students to look for full-time employment at OSU.

 How do I apply for a graduate assistantship?

 There are a limited numbers of graduate assistantships are available to students in the School of Global Studies.
 These assistantships are not scholarships and are not given strictly based on either financial need or academic performance.
 Instead, the School selects graduate assistants based on a combination of academic performance, professional experience and skills as they match SGS needs.

 Graduate assistants generally receive a monthly salary for 20 hours of work a week and have their tuition waived (does not include university fees).
 Only a portion of the health insurance is waived.
 Those on assignments must enroll in a minimum of six semester hours during the fall and spring semesters.

 The School of Global Studies graduate program selects recipients of the assistantships and coordinates the assistantship program.
 Individuals may be assigned to help faculty with research projects.
 Other duties may include assisting SGS staff on special projects.
 Graduate assistants must maintain scheduled contact with their supervisor for assignments.
 One’s performance is evaluated at the end of each semester.

-To apply, incoming students should fill out the corresponding area of CollegeNet Application to our program.
-Current students may submit a paper application: GA Application.
+To apply, students can indicate their willingness to be considered in their graduate college application here..
 Supporting materials that amplify a student’s qualifications and experience may be attached to the application.
 Confirmation of assistantships may not be possible prior to the start of each semester.